HA-The Science of Hydration

 ECM (ground substance)

 The extracellular matrix (ECM) is a gelatinous (gel-like) fluid that surrounds almost all living cells and is essential to life.
-It gives structure and support to the body and without it, we would just be a trillions cells without a shape or function.
+It gives structure and support to the body and without it, we would just be a trillion cells without a shape or function.
 It is essentially the mortar between the bricks.
-The skin, bones, cartilage, tendons and ligaments are examples where the ECM is located in the body.
+The skin, bones, cartilage, tendons, and ligaments are examples where the ECM is located in the body.
 The ECM is composed of material (fibrous elements) called elastin and collagen surrounded by a gelatinous substance (Hyaluronic Acid).
 HA’s roles in the ECM is to help the stretchy fibers in the body from overstretching and drying out by continually bathing them in this nutritious water base gelatinous fluid.
 It also serves as a wonderful medium through which nutrients and waste are transported to and from the cells of these structures.
 This fluid would not exist if it was not for the ability of the HA molecule to bind up to 1000 times its weight in water.

 Hyaluronic Acid in the skin